 On another device or via iCloud.com, open Find My and see if the device appears or shows a recent location.

 Verify both Find My iPhone and Find My network (Offline Finding) are toggled on.
-If Network is off, nearby Apple devices can’t help relay location for an offline phone.
+If Network is off, nearby Apple devices can't relay the location of an offline phone.

 One-minute test: